jhumelsine/jhumelsine.github.io/_posts/2024-09-25-prompt-engineering-patterns1.md

 I will describe Prompt Engineering Patterns with descriptions and prompt examples.
 I will not provide GenAI results for the following reasons:
 * They will consume too much space if listed here.
-* Watchvcing GenAI generate responses will have a greater impact than seeing my responses.
+* Watchvcing GenAI generate responses will have a greater impact than reading my responses.
 * Your responses and my responses will not be the same.
 GenAI results always vary, even with the same prompt.

 I recommend having an LLM/GenAI platform open as you read this.
 [ChatGPT](https://chatgpt.com/) provided by [OpenAI’s](https://openai.com/) offers paid subscriber and free ChatGPT options.
 I use the free version of ChatGPT, which requires a login.
 It can be created on the platform, or you can use other platform accounts, such as Google.
 While I’ll confirm my prompt examples in ChatGPT, I think most will work in other LLM/GenAI platforms as well.

 Copy-and-paste my prompt examples into your chosen LLM/GenAI platform as you proceed through this blog.
+And by all means, experiment as you follow along.

 # Prompt Engineering Basics
 LLMs model the relationships among words, technically tokens, based upon billions of examples from the internet.

 When text is provided to an LLM’s prompt, GenAI uses the provided text to generate [the next most likely word](https://jhumelsine.github.io/2024/09/18/llm-genai.html#the-next-most-likely-word) based upon the relationship of words in the model.
 It adds this generated word to the text and repeats the process to generate the next most likely word.
 One doesn’t need to know the algorithmic details of how it does this.
 I don’t quite understand it myself.
-All one really needs to know is that the LLM is generating a series of the next most likely words using the text prompt as the seed to generate the next most likely words.
+All one really needs to know is that the LLM is generating a series of the next most likely words using the text prompt as the seed.

 Enter a set of random words as a prompt, and GenAI will balk with a response indicating that it can’t do too much with random words.
 But give it something with contextual form, such as an request or a question, and it will build a response.